JoyChudasama/chat-away/README.md

 # chat-away
 App that let you chat with any user across the platform.

-In the project directory, you can run:Cancel changes
+In the project directory, you can run:

 ### `npm i`